When I was considering sleep training each of my kids, I discussed it with their pediatrician first.

 Pediatricians recommend behavioral-based sleep training to families with moderate to serious sleep disruption.
 However, in order for sleep training to be effective, the baby needs to be at least 4-6 months of age, both physically and developmentally.

 If you’re like me, tables can help make things clearer.
-Let’s look at how pediatricians recommend.
-These answers come via doctors I’ve worked with, those I’ve surveyed, and what they say in sleep books.
+Let’s look at what pediatricians recommend.
+These answers come from doctors I’ve worked with, those I’ve surveyed, and what they say in sleep books.